ROCm/rocSHMEM/docs/api/init.rst

 ------------------
 .. cpp:function:: __host__ int rocshmem_init_attr(unsigned int flags, rocshmem_init_attr_t *attr)

-  :param flags: initialization method to be used
+  :param flags: The initialization method to be used.
-  :param attr:  attribute structure specifying input characteristics
+  :param attr:  Attribute structure specifying input characteristics.

-  :returns int: returns 0 upon success; otherwise, it returns a nonzero value
+  :returns int: Returns ``0`` on success; otherwise, returns a nonzero value.

 **Description:**
-Initialize the rocSHMEM runtime and underlying transport layer using the provided mode and attributes.
+This routine initializes the rocSHMEM runtime and underlying transport layer using the provided mode and attributes.
 The parameter ``flags`` can be either ``ROCSHMEM_INIT_WITH_UNIQUEID`` or ``ROCSHMEM_INIT_WITH_MPI_COMM``.